"May We Have Peace" bronze statue of Native American holding a peace pipe by Allan Houser is located on the North Oval of the OU campus

 How to acknowledge COBRE support:

-"Research reported in this [publication, release] was supported by an Institutional Development Award (IDeA) from the National Institute of General Medical Sciences of the National Institutes of Health under grant number P20GM103640."
+"Research reported in this [publication, release] was supported by Institutional Development Awards (IDeA) from the National Institute of General Medical Sciences of the National Institutes of Health under grant numbers P20GM103640 and P30GM145423."

 Oklahoma COBRE in Structural Biology

 Welcome to the website of the Oklahoma Center of Biomedical Research Excellence in Structural Biology (OCSB).
 This NIH-funded center supports research groups on the OU-Norman and OUHSC campuses that utilize a structural approach to study important biological macromolecules, in particular, proteins or nucleic acids that are promising targets for rational drug design.